jturnercode/git_notes/git_branches.md

-## **Switch between Branches**
+### Switch between Branches

 **Note if your working directory or staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches.
 It’s best to have a clean working state when you switch branches.
-There are ways to get around thisnamely, stashing and commit amending.**
+There are ways to get around this namely, stashing and commit amending.**

 <!-- TODO: Add link to stash section -->